Chiller (TV network): Carriage decline and closure

-On February 1, 2017 (the same day sister network Cloo ended all operations), Dish removed the channel from their lineup, with Charter Communications (Spectrum, Time Warner Cable and Bright House Networks subsidiaries) dropping it and Esquire Network on April 25.
-Five months later on October 2, 2017, it was discontinued by Verizon FiOS, while Mediacom quietly removed the channel from their lineup on October 23.
+On February 1, 2017 (the same day sister network Cloo shut down), Dish removed the channel from their lineup, which cited that most of the network's rerun-centric programming was duplicative of that available on other networks and streaming services, with Charter Communications (Spectrum, Time Warner Cable and Bright House Networks subsidiaries) removing the network along with Esquire Network on April 25 for the same reason.
+Five months later on October 2, 2017, Verizon FiOS discontinued carriage of the channel, while Mediacom quietly removed the channel from their lineup on October 23.